 The County Sustainability Office is here for you!
 Sustainability isn't just good for the environment—it can also improve your quality of life!
 We're here to empower our community to live a cleaner, greener lifestyle.

-The Santa Fe County Sustainability Division promotes and implements practices that increase resiliency and reduce harmful impacts on shared resources.
+The Santa Fe County Sustainability Office promotes and implements practices that increase resiliency and reduce harmful impacts on shared resources.
 We accomplish this by continually improving County operations and facilities, and by providing technical assistance to businesses, public agencies, and residents to ensure shared resources meet the needs of current and future generations.
 How can we help YOU?

 Now is a great time to solarize your home, (or to encourage your landlord to do so).
 Solar electric and thermal systems are a cost-effective way to invest more securely.
 We can help you get started and find financial incentives.
 26% federal tax credits are available through 2022, so go solar today.